gmschroe/vfsg-impact-2024/README.md

 I used the [projects brief's](https://www.vizforsocialgood.com/join-a-project/2024/visualizing-data-for-a-better-world) description of VFSG’s visualisations as “beacon\[s\] of change” as inspiration.
 For each project, the volunteers' visualisations are represented by rays of light that illuminate the mission and impact of the project’s non-profit partner (represented by the layered geometric shape).

-Here are two of my favourite pieces of the two projects I participated in last year:
+Here are the pieces for the two projects I participated in last year:

 <img src = "vfsg_plots/project45.png" width="500">